Drek282/PsychoStats/README.md

 * Improve display on mobile devices.
 * Copy the old PsychoStats wiki content from The Wayback Machine to the GitHub wiki.
-* Full PHP 8.x compatibility.
+* Full PHP 8 compatibility.
 * GDPR compliance.

 ## **Credits**

-I want to express my admiration and gratitude to Jason Morriss, a.k.a.
-Stormtrooper, for all his work.
+Thank you to Jason Morriss, a.k.a.
+Stormtrooper, for all his oringinal work.
 This software deserves to be used.
-The period between 2000 and 2005 and all the old Half-Life and Source mods represent a golden age in pc game modding.
+The period between 2000 and 2005 and all the old Half-Life and Source mods represent a golden age in PC game modding.
 Those games deserve to be played.
 With a little massaging most of them still run very well on new hardware and new operating systems.

 Kudos to Valve as well for maintaining their back catalogue.